BlueSheep3/voxel_game/notes.md

 # Performance / Optimization

-- culling blocks between chunk borders
 - combine adjacent faces with same texture into one quad
 - remove unused block texture assets after cloning them into the texture atlas

+# Input

+- input system that allows customizing between keyboard and mouse better
+- create new input types more easily